prompt-engineering

 line

-AI and the Writer’s Journey (opens in new tab)
+AI and Writer's Partnership (opens in new tab)

 LY Corporation is addressing the chronic shortage of high-quality technical documentation by treating the problem as an engineering challenge rather than a training issue.
 By utilizing Generative AI to automate the creation of API references, the Document Engineering team has transitioned from a "manual craftsmanship" approach to an "industrialized production" model.
 While the system significantly improves efficiency and maintains internal context better than generic tools, the team concludes that human verification remains essential due to the high stakes of API accuracy. ### Contextual Challenges with Generic AI Standard coding assistants like GitHub Copilot often fail to meet the specific documentation needs of a large organization. * Generic tools do not adhere to internal company style guides or maintain consistent terminology across projects. * Standard AI lacks awareness of internal technical contexts; for example, generic AI might mistake a company-specific identifier like "MID" for "Member ID," whereas the internal tool understands its specific function within the LY ecosystem. * Fragmented deployment processes across different teams make it difficult for developers to find a single source of truth for API documentation. ### Multi-Stage Prompt Engineering To ensure high-quality output without overwhelming the LLM's "memory," the team refined a complex set of instructions into a streamlined three-stage workflow. * **Language Recognition:** The system first identifies the programming language and specific framework being used. * **Contextual Analysis:** It analyzes the API's logic to generate relevant usage examples and supplemental technical information. * **Detail Generation:** Finally, it writes the core API descriptions, parameter definitions, and response value explanations based on the internal style guide. ### Transitioning to Model Context Protocol (MCP) While the prototype began as a VS Code extension, the team shifted to using the Model Context Protocol (MCP) to ensure the tool was accessible across various development environments. * Moving to MCP allows the tool to support multiple IDEs, including IntelliJ, which was a high-priority request from the developer community. * The MCP architecture decouples the user interface from the core logic, allowing the "host" (like the IDE) to handle UI interactions and parameter inputs. * This transition reduced the maintenance burden on the Document Engineering team by removing the need to build and update custom UI components for every IDE. ### Performance and the Accuracy Gap Evaluation of the AI-generated documentation showed strong results, though it highlighted the unique risks of documenting APIs compared to other forms of writing. * Approximately 88% of the AI-generated comments met the team's internal evaluation criteria. * The specialized generator outperformed GitHub Copilot in 78% of cases regarding style and contextual relevance. * The team noted that while a 99% accuracy rate is excellent for a blog post, a single error in a short API reference can render the entire document useless for a developer.
 To successfully implement AI-driven documentation, organizations should focus on building tools that understand internal business logic while maintaining a strict "human-in-the-loop" workflow.
 Developers should use these tools to generate the bulk of the content but must perform a final technical audit to ensure the precision that only a human author can currently guarantee.